How to Pay for Drug & Alcohol Addiction Rehab?

 Typically, the way insurance works is that a person signs up for a healthcare plan and pays a monthly premium.
-Insurance can be bought on the federal Marketplace or from insurance companies directly during an open enrollment period.
-Different providers may be available, depending on where a person resides.
+Insurance can be bought on the federal Marketplace or from insurance companies directly during an open enrollment period.1 Different providers may be available, depending on where a person resides.

-Most insurance plans have deductibles, or amounts that a person must reach, before insurance coverage kicks in.
+Most insurance plans have deductibles or amounts that a person must reach before insurance coverage kicks in.
 Insurance will then pay a percentage of the services rendered while the individual is responsible for the remaining amount.
 For example, if someone has a deductible of $500 and insurance pays out at 80 percent over that, after $500 is paid out of pocket for medical expenses, the insurance company will pay 80 percent of the remaining balance while the individual is responsible for 20 percent of the costs.
 This is called coinsurance.

 Insurance plans may only cover services performed by an “in-network” provider as well.
 Healthcare providers often work directly with insurance providers to offer discounted rates on services provided to members.
 These providers are then considered to be in-network for these insurance policies.
-Other plans may allow its members to obtain services from providers that are considered “out-of-network,” however these services generally cost more and may be covered at a lower percentage.
+Other plans may allow their members to obtain services from providers that are considered “out-of-network.”
+However, these services generally cost more and may be covered at a lower percentage.

 An HMO (Health Maintenance Organization) requires individuals to remain in-network for medical services (except in the case of emergencies) and often requires members to work or live within a specific services area.

 Different states and insurance companies will have different policies, coverage types, and plans available to members.

-Click below to learn about some of the major insurance providers with policies that may cover drug treatment or ancillary services.
+Click below to learn about some of the major insurance providers with policies that may cover drug treatment or ancillary services: